jroettenbacher/phd_base/docs/processing.rst

 General Notes on setting up ecRad
 ---------------------------------

 - To avoid a floating point error when running ecrad, run ``create_practical.sh`` from the ecrad ``practical`` folder in the directory of the ecRad executable once.
-Somehow the data link is needed to avoid this error.
+Somehow the data link is needed to avoid this error. (for version 1.4.1)
-- changing the verbosity in the namelist files causes an floating point error
+- changing the verbosity in the namelist files causes an floating point error (for version 1.4.1)
+- decided to use ecRad version 1.5.0 for PhD

 **Folder Structure**